 Molluscs

-The abyssal zone is also the home to several species of subaquatic molluscs, who feed on the organic material that resides so very deep down in the ocean.
+The abyssal zone is also home to several species of subaquatic molluscs, who feed on the organic material that resides so very deep down in the ocean.

-These are also food for other species, such as squids and octopi, although they are also fully fledged residents of this zone in their own right.
+These are also food for other species, such as squids and octopi, although they are also fully-fledged residents of this zone in their own right.

 Echinoids